2025 Women's Rugby World Cup: Qualifying

 Sixteen teams competed at the tournament.
 Four teams automatically qualified by reaching the 2021 Rugby World Cup semi-finals: New Zealand, England, France and Canada.
-Six of the remaining twelve spots were decided though the 2024 Six Nations, 2024 Pacific Four Series and regional competitions in Africa, Asia, Oceania, and South America, while the 2024 WXV determined the final six places.
+Six of the remaining twelve spots were decided through the 2024 Women's Six Nations Championship, 2024 Pacific Four Series and regional competitions in Africa, Asia, Oceania, and South America, while the 2024 WXV determined the final six places.

-In Europe, Ireland reached their eighth World Cup after taking the region's qualifying place by defeating Scotland in the final round of the 2024 Women's Six Nations Championship.
+In Europe, Ireland reached their eighth World Cup after taking the region's qualifying place by defeating Scotland in the final round of the 2024 Six Nations.
 In Africa, South Africa qualified for their fifth World Cup after beating Madagascar in the final round of the 2024 Rugby Africa Women's Cup.
 The United States made their tenth World Cup after New Zealand defeated Australia in the final game of the 2024 Pacific Four Series.
 In Asia, Japan qualified for their seventh World Cup after beating Kazakhstan in the second game of the 2024 Asia Rugby Women's Championship.
 Fiji qualified as Oceania 1 after winning the 2024 Oceania Rugby Women's Championship.
 Brazil qualified for their debut World Cup after beating Colombia in the South American qualifying, becoming the first South American team to qualify for the Women's Rugby World Cup.

 In WXV 2, Australia, Italy, Scotland and Wales qualified for the World Cup.
 Samoa and Spain qualified as the top two teams in WXV 3 who had not already qualified via regional competitions.

-All six teams from the Women's Six Nations Championship (England, France, Ireland, Italy, Scotland and Wales) competed for the first time since 2002.